 We are all striving to be our best selves.
-We’re our own biggest critics and we place a lot of pressure on ourselves to not fall short and to be good enough because we care so much about what we do.
+We’re our own biggest critics and we place a lot of pressure on ourselves to hustle hard, not fall short and be good enough because we care so much about what we do.

 Life gets busy and there are so many things that we are trying to accomplish at once – it’s easy to find yourself having a mental breakdown and anxiety attacks if you don’t focus and learn to hustle from a place of peace instead of urgency.
 It’s possible that, while in your juggling act, you’re looking for a healthy balance to keep you sane and in control as you hustle along.

 It’s very important to have a system in place that keeps you centered and productive and that will give you a clear mindset throughout your days.
 It’s a flow and each of us have a rhythm that inspires us to remember why we started in the first place and why we work as hard as we do.

 What inspired you to hustle in the first place?